ULL-ESIT-PL/moo-ignore/README.md

 }
 ```

-Here is a program `test.js` to execute it:
+Here is a program `test.js` to use the grammar and lexer:

 ```js
 const nearley = require("nearley");